Motor Speed and Performance Curves

 We’ve had a couple of cases recently that made us think about the importance of getting the gearing of an electric motor correct.
-Whilst it is true that electric motors can give good torque at low speeds, it is not always the case that the efficiency of a motor is good at that low speed.
+Whilst it is true that electric motors can give good torque at low speeds, the efficiency of a motor at low speed can be pretty poor.
 Here we take a quick look at the importance of considering the motor speed and performance curves that the motor manufacturer should be able to supply.

 For background we have recently had a Lynch LEM 200 being used on a river boat, and a Motoenergy ME0708 being used on a [large] model loco.
 In both cases although the motors would run and put out some impressive power, they were not geared so as to be able reach their peak efficiency RPM.
 The consequence of this was that both the motors and the controllers [Pro-360s] started to get hot, up to the point of the thermal protection kicking in.

 If we have a look at the curve for the ME0708 we can see that the efficiency is only above 80% when the motor is turning above 1600 RPM.
-In the case of the loco the motor was geared to allow 950 RPM at top speed [10 mph].
-The consequence of this was that the motor was operating a long way from it’s peak efficiency.
+In the case of the loco the motor was geared so that it was only reaching 950 RPM at the required top speed of 10 mph.
+This meant that the motor was operating a long way from its peak efficiency – somewhere around 45%.

 We’ve put a speed to RPM calculator here.
 This lets you enter the number of teeth on the sprokets, the top speed required, the rolling wheel diameter, and will calculate the motor speed.